artelk/valtio-observe/README.md

 ## Usage with React

+Signature:

 ```ts
 useObserve<T>(func: () => T, inSync?: boolean): T
 ```

+The `useObserve` converts the object returned from the `func` to a read-only copy.
+It calls `snapshot` for the proxies found in the object.

 ```js
 import { useObserve } from 'valtio-observe';